When society comes first

 Everywhere you look you can find scenarios where the majority are inconvenienced because authorities surrender to the rotten eggs in our society.
 Here are a few examples, and some of the "solutions" we've been induced to tolerate.
 (We'll look at alternative solutions, in very general terms, later.)
 For good measure I've put in a couple you might be able to identify with, and which you had probably not considered to be particularly antisocial.

-Intruders - The community spends millions on home security to keep intruders at bay, and more millions on home insurance to pay for theft and the damage they do.
+Intruders - The community spends billions on home and business security to keep intruders at bay, and more billions on home insurance to pay for theft and the damage they do.
 Why is this necessary?
 Why can't we go out and leave our doors unlocked?

 Compulsive gamblers - They're talking about removing ATMs from hotels and other places where pokies are located so that compulsive gamblers won't be tempted to withdraw cash!
 In fact, one bank has has now done this (2005).
 Good grief, why not get rid of all ATMs and banks everywhere, so all those drinkers, junkies and other dodgy spendthrifts can't eat!?